slsa-framework/slsa-verifier/README.md

 #### Containers
-This is WIP.
+This is WIP and currently not supported.

 ### Google Cloud Build

 #### Artifacts
-This is WIP
+This is WIP and currently not supported.

 #### Containers
+To verify a contaimer image, run the following command:

 ```bash
 $ IMAGE=us-west2-docker.pkg.dev/gosst-scare-sandbox/quickstart-docker-repo/quickstart-image:v39
 $ IMAGE=$(docker inspect --format='{{.RepoDigests}}' ${IMAGE} | cut -f1 -d ' ' | cut -d "[" -f2 | cut -d "]" -f1)